 - iPad Pro (pre-2018)

 The Quntis PD Fast Charger and Cable looks like another white iPhone charger at first glance.
 And it is that, though it also comes in black.
 But turns out it has more going for it than a random charger on Amazon.
 First, it is Apple MFi certified.
 That’s common for USB-C to Lightning cables.
 But much less so for 18W USB-C PD chargers.
-Next it offers more than the basic 18W USB-C PD an iPhone fast charger needs.
+Next, it offers more than the basic 18W USB-C PD an iPhone fast charger needs.
 It supports PPS and other fast charging standards.
-Allowing it to support various Android phones, and USB PD 3.0’s latest technology.
+Allowing it to support various Android phones and USB PD 3.0’s latest technology.

 The charger itself is a simple design.
 Like Apple’s own, though thicker with a smaller footprint.
 It has fixed prongs, which aren’t a big deal for a dedicated home or work charger.
 And no LEDs, so it won’t disturb you in a dark bedroom.

 The cable is white and 6 feet long.
 With a velcro cable tie to keep it neat on the go.
 It looks like Apple’s but will feel different.
 Quntis’ cable uses a PVC based exterior, where Apple does not.
-Apple avoids using PVC for environmental reason.
+Apple avoids using PVC for environmental reasons.
 But lack of PVC is why Apple cables fall apart, seemingly sooner than others.
 If more Apple cables get tossed it is hard to know which approach is actually better for the planet.
 And pretty much everyone but Apple uses PVC with their cables.

 Compared To Similar Chargers

 |Charger||Quntis PD Fast Charger and Cable||Anker PowerPort PD 1|

 |Apple 18W USB-C Power Adapter||AUKEY PA-Y18 18W PD